FrancisMengx/OSProject/doc/README.txt

 	Kill Command: A user can kill the given process.
 Type 'kill processNumber' and press "ENTER". processNumber is an integer from 0 to 7 which is assigned to the process when scheduled.

-	Wait Command: A user can force the shell to wait on the given process to finish executing.
+	execforeground Command: A user can force the shell to wait on the given process to finish executing.
 Type 'wait processNumber' and press "ENTER". processNumber is an integer from 0 to 7 which is assigned to the process when scheduled.

 	MultiProcessing: The operating system supports multiprocessing.
 The user can execute a process in the shell and then continue to use the shell while the process is running.